microsoft/msticpy/docs/source/getting_started/Installing.rst

    installed - only the external libraries on which certain functions inside *MSTICPy* need to work.

-.. warning:: the core install no longer includes **Azure Sentinel** or **Azure** libraries such as Kqlmagic.
+.. warning:: the core install no longer includes the **Azure** libraries and only a limited install of the Kqlmagic package used for most Azure Sentinel data queries.
 If you are an Azure Sentinel user, you should always install with the "azsentinel" extra.

 Extras in *MSTICPy*